Divorce, Remarriage, and Children

 Why do children feel caught between parents?

-They often experience loyalty conflicts and feel pressure to choose sides.
+Children often experience loyalty conflicts and may feel pressure to choose sides or protect one parent from the other.

 What helps children feel secure after divorce?